 I tested this recipe with 2 medium sized organic sweet potatoes since I was just making it for myself.
 But I'll be including the full recipe below.
 I really like how simple this recipe is (all household ingredients) and how easy it is to modify with your favorite seasonings and dip.

-Last year my friend Megan Flynn Peterson released her first cookbook (my review of it with a yummy broccoli slaw recipe here!)
-And this year she is back with a new one!
+Last year my friend Megan Flynn Peterson released her first cookbook, and this year she is back with a new one!
 The Big 10 Paleo Spiralizer Cookbook is everything I hoped it would be.
 Practical recipes I can follow easily with beautiful photography and simple (healthy) ingredients.

 This article contains affiliate links, you can read my full disclosure here.